btemplep/authzee/docs/specification.md

         },
         "has_failed": {
             "type": "boolean",
-            "description": "If the query failed to execute."
+            "description": "If the request has failed from a critical error or not."
         },
         "error_message": {
             "type": [
-                "str",
+                "string",
                 "null"
             ],
-            "description": "Details of why the query failed.
-If no errors, then it is null."
+            "description": "Details of why the query failed. `null` if there are no errors."
         }
     }
 }